CodeStory/codestoryway-devoxx14be/README.md

 # Recruteur.io

-You friend Jean-Claude from a famous second-zone commerce school in the countryside has a tremendous business idea:
+You friend Jean-Claude from a famous second-zone business school in the countryside has a tremendous idea:

-We're going to make a website to find programmers, and make a ton of money placing them in businesses across the world to help write web projects.
+We're going to make a website to find programmers, and make a ton of money *selling* them to customers across the world to help write web applications.

 Jean-Claude has heard that we probably need different skill sets to build a great team.
 You need to mix these skills.

 In 2014, Jean-Claude has decided you need 4 different skills: `Front`, `Back`, `Database`, `Test`.
-And to sounds more appealing and also because it sells well, he added a fifth skill named `Hipster`.
+And to sound more appealing and also because it sells well, he added a fifth skill named `Hipster`.

 The website could look like this:

 ![Screenshot](./screenshot.png)

 Martine from HR has already bought the domain name on godady, you're free to go.
-We have installed FrontPage and IIS on your laptop, you've got 2 hours!
+We have installed FrontPage and IIS on your laptop, you've got 3 hours!

 # Let's write some code